folio-org/folio-analytics/sql/report_queries/item_count/README.md

   <summary>Click to read more!</summary>

   See this page for additional information recorded by the Resource Management reporters: https://wiki.folio.org/x/OA8uAg
-  * Counting separately multiple formats cataloged on the same instance record (maybe by unique instances and unique holdings formats?)
   * Information tracked possibly through holdings records notes?: precious bindings, copy notes, dedications, inscriptions, left by decedents?
 Use a filter with truncation.
 Which measures each institution uses to track this information could differ.
   * When fields available?:
     * When the holdings discover suppress field becomes available, add it to the WHERE hardcoded filters and update comment.